Prepare for Your Post-Mortem

 - Key messages nailed down.
 Check.

-- Practiced and perfected your delivery.
+- Practiced and culminated your delivery.
 Check.

-To better evaluate your performance:
+To better assess your performance:

 - Ask for feedback.
 Request it verbally and, in case you’re presenting to a large audience, ask participants to complete an evaluation form before they leave.
 While you may get some accommodating remarks, many in the audience don’t bother to fill them out and the ones who do will consistently discover something negative to state.
 Nonetheless, you actually may get some helpful information.

 - Ask a counsel to screen your performance.
 Ask somebody from your PR office or organization to participate in your introduction or media interview.
 Then debrief with him afterwards.

 - Record your television presentation.
 In case you’re showing up on television, set your DVR and audit your performance later.
 Screen the video more than once.
 Did you hit all your key messages?
 Did you visually connect?
 Did you use gestures suitably?
 Did you deal with the Q&A so you had a lively discussion with lots of good questions?